adamskriver/GalleryMD/.casestudy/CASESTUDY.md

 - **In-Memory Cache**: On startup, the service scans the configured documents folder for `CASESTUDY.md` files (and matching images) and caches the results in memory for millisecond-fast API responses.
 - **Background Scanning**: A timer-based scanner silently refreshes the cache every few minutes; users can also trigger a manual refresh via a button or API call.
 - **Strong TypeScript**: Defined interfaces for case studies, secure path traversal protection, and crypto-backed IDs ensure robust, maintainable code.
-- **Production-Ready**: Built-in rate limiting, CORS, and security headers (CSP, X-Frame-Options) make it safe for public deployment.
+- **Production-Ready**: Built-in rate limiting, configurable CORS with origin whitelisting, admin token protection for sensitive endpoints, and security headers (CSP frame-ancestors, X-Frame-Options) make it safe for public deployment.
+- **Smart Filtering**: Configurable glob patterns exclude CI/CD artifacts, build directories, and other non-content paths from the gallery to prevent duplicate entries.

 ## 3. Frontend & UX